 - Can host amiibo tournaments

-- Literally a complete replacement for using amiibo in every way except collecting
+- Literally a 100% replacement for using amiibo in every way except collecting and making cards

 - Doesn’t work on Chromebooks